Parliament Act 2025

 "The Speaker can pass some money jobs to the head of a parliamentary agency."

 The Speaker can give some of their jobs to the person in charge of a parliamentary agency.
-This happens when the job is about money given to that agency and is part of the Public Finance Act 1989.
-You can find more information about this in the Public Finance Act 1989.
+This happens when the job is about money given to the agency and is covered by the Public Finance Act 1989.
+You can find more information about the Public Finance Act 1989 on the Public Finance Act 1989 webpage.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.